Option

 Implicitly added by option2Iterable

-Selects all elements except first n ones.
+Selects all elements except the first n ones.

-Selects all elements except first n ones.
+Selects all elements except the first n ones.

 Note: might return different results for different runs, unless the underlying collection type is ordered.